 Certain items will be held for consideration in a future rulemaking effort.
-These items include the possible establishment of in-lieu fee wetland mitigation standards for use by the general public, the restoration and protection of streams and riparian buffers for wetland mitigation credits in the northeast, the identification and use of high priority areas for wetland mitigation, and the wetland bank application approval process.
-In addition, any of the 2024 statute changes that will necessitate substantial program development work will be held for a future rulemaking.
+These items include provisions that protect or mitigate impacts to intermittent and perennial watercourses upstream of public waters, the possible establishment of in-lieu fee wetland mitigation standards for use by the general public, the restoration and protection of streams and riparian buffers for wetland mitigation credits in the northeast, the identification and use of high priority areas for wetland mitigation, and wetland bank application approval authorities.